 What a Curve Feels Like.
 A Soft Warm Space

 Designing with curves, frees you from the conventional boxy options available in the market.
 A curved space opens the mind to creative thinking.
 The curves in a room are softer to look at, and give you a feeling of warmth.
 An angular hard edged room is cold, ouster, lacking harmony & flow.
+There is a video of krazy container home designs and a VFX demo reel from my film work.

 Where to Start?
 An Interior Design?
 An Outdoor Space?